 ..30 april 2013..

-Here is one of my earlier specials I built way back in 1971.Bits such as used on this bike are now ridiculously expensive and some almost unobtainable now.It was a 1954 'bolt-up' wideline featherbed Norton from an early Dominator-88 using a post-war 350 International engine with the top-end off a 'bronze-skull' Manx.Genuine manx-tanks,Commando wheels and brakes.I cut the duralium engine plates out by hand from cardboard templates and built it over about 5 months.I registered it in Trowbridge-Wilts over the counter (No DVLA in those days)....Bike pictured at Ballaugh Bridge in the IOM whilst I was there for the 1972 TT.No luxuries in those days such as lights,centre-stands and kickstarts!
+Here is one of my earlier specials I built way back in 1971.Bits such as used on this bike are now ridiculously expensive and some almost unobtainable now.It was a 1954 'bolt-up' wideline featherbed Norton from an early Dominator-88 (A J122 prefix) using a post-war 350 International engine with the top-end off a 'bronze-skull' Manx 30M.Genuine Manx-tanks,Commando wheels and brakes.I cut the duralium engine plates out by hand from cardboard templates and built it over about 5 months.I registered it in Trowbridge-Wilts over the counter (No DVLA in those days)....Bike pictured at Ballaugh Bridge in the IOM whilst I was there for the 1972 TT.No luxuries in those days such as lights,centre-stands and kickstarts!
 Not much money either!

 Ahhhhhhhhhhh My Triton I built back in the 1980's.A masterpiece in steel and alloy.Frame was a rare 1956 'manx' radius loop version with the 'manx' type swingarm.Engine was converted to an 'all alloy' 750cc and was brim full of the top racing bits & pieces.Superblend bearings,polished conrods and balanced lightened one piece crankshaft,the best cams and followers,lightened 3 keyway timing wheels and a fully worked on valve-train plus a gas-flowed head with race spec concentric carbs.Everything was top drawer,modified or brand new.
 I won the 'Festival of a 1000 Bikes' Best Special Award and Top post-war Classic Special at the Bristol Bike Show twice as well!
 It also warranted an 8-page feature plus the Front Cover of a National Classic Bike Magazine.
 Where is it now?
-Regretfully I sold it and I believe it is now in Sweden.The registration is certainly no longer on the DVLA database... ..1988..
+Recently it has re-surfaced on the DVLA data-base but is currently on SORN and not in use on the roads. ..1988..